 This program is aimed at boosting innovation in certain Spanish regions, improving the capacities of companies that propose investment plans that help them to grow.
-Specifically, the program designs aid for initial investments and for initial investments in favor of a new economic activity, with a view to driving the growth of innovative companies.
+Specifically, the program designs aid for initial investments in favor of a new economic activity, with a view to driving the growth of innovative companies.

-Beneficiaries must have their tax domicile in Spain and must undertake an investment project in one of the regions assisted by the program.
+Beneficiaries must undertake an investment project in one of the regions assisted by the program.

 The project financing instruments envisaged in this line are partially repayable loans, subject to the maximum amount of 75% of the total budget of the approved project (the company must finance at least 25% of the project budget with equity or external financing free of any type of public aid).
-The repayable tranche of the loan will be 5% (in the case of funds from the CDTI) or 10% (in the case of funds from ERDF), calculated based on a maximum of 75% of the approved budget.
-A fixed interest rate equal to 1-year Euribor + 0.5% will apply to these loans and they will be repaid within a 9-year term, with a 1-year grace period from the conclusion of the project.
+The repayable tranche of the loan will be 10% (in the case of funds from the CDTI) or between 15% and 25% (in the case of funds from ERDF), calculated based on a maximum of 75% of the approved budget.
+A fixed interest rate equal to one-year Euribor + 1% will apply to these loans and they will be repaid within a 9-year term, with a one-year grace period from the conclusion of the project.